What is March Madness?

 March Madness features 68 teams competing in a single-elimination bracket over seven rounds.
 A total of 36 teams receive an at-large bid based on their season performance, while 32 teams automatically qualify for the tournament by winning their conference tournament, which is held during the two weeks leading up to the tournament.

 The Sunday before the tournament, known as Selection Sunday by the media and fans, is when the Selection Committee makes public the decisions on the at-large bids, ranks all of the teams from 1 to 68, and arranges the teams in the bracket.
-There isn't any reseeding during the competition, and the bracket determines the pairings for each successive round.
+There is no reseeding during the competition, and the bracket determines the pairings for each successive round.
 Four regions, consisting of 16 to 18 teams each, make up the event; they vary annually.

 Three weekends are allocated for the tournament, with two rounds taking place each weekend.
 Eight teams participate in the First Four to go to the first round prior to the first weekend.
 The lowest-ranked at-large qualifiers and conference champions are paired in two games each.

 According to the number of teams left at the start of the round, the regional stages are called the Sweet Sixteen and Elite Eight, while the third weekend is called the Final Four.
 Every match, including the First Four, is arranged to give teams one day off in between.
-Since 2011, this structure has been followed, with a few minor adjustments made to the timetable in 2021 because of the COVID-19 pandemic.

 First Four (play-in round)68841stTuesday & Wednesday